 The award-winning Crabgrass Puppet Theatre delivers a delightful and hilarious new take on an old tale, featuring beautiful puppetry, lively music and three adorable pigs.

 When she's not designing, directing and building puppet shows, Crabgrass co-founder Bonny Hall makes beasts!
-In 2017, Bonny and her beasts and birds will be at craft shows in VT, CT, MA and NY.
-You can also find her birds at Gallery in the Woods in downtown Brattleboro and at the Piedmont Craftsman's Guild in Winston-Salem, NC.
+In 2018, Bonny and her beasts and birds will be at craft shows in VT, CT, MA and NY.
+You can also find her birds at the Piedmont Craftsman's Guild in Winston-Salem, NC.
 Please visit bonny's beasts for further information and to see the beasts!

 Jamie Keithline and Bonny Hall formed the award-winning Crabgrass Puppet Theatre in San Francisco in 1982 and have delighted audiences across the nation with their whimsical humor and puppetry.
 Now residents of Halifax, Vermont, they continue to tour throughout the U.S., performing in schools, museums and theaters.
 Their performing venues have included the Detroit Institute of Art, the Smithsonian, Paper Mill Playhouse, Tribeca Performing Arts Center, and the Philadelphia Museum of Art, and dozens of regional and national puppetry festivals.
 In 2001 Jamie and Bonny were honored by their peers when their production Anansi, Spiderman of Africa! was awarded an UNIMA-USA Citation of Excellence, the highest honor in American puppetry.
 This honor was repeated in 2005 with the receipt of a second UNI award for The Bremen Town Musicians.
 In 2008, Bonny received a Commendation for Design in the Puppet Theatre by the Arlyn Award Foundation for The Day It Snowed Tortillas.
 The Pirate, the Princess and the Pea was awarded "Best Performance" at the 2015 Puppeteers of America National Festival.